eugenia1984/english/glossary.md

 - **Team-building** activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

+- **That sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
+It's like saying Yes, let's do that.

 - **To be into** something means to be interested in it or to enjoy it.

 - **To be familiar with** is a phrase used to ask or describe if you have knowledge or understanding about something, in this case, the games Monopoly and Ticket To Ride.